nickpoison/nickpoison.github.io/README.md

 where    &alpha; =  &beta; (1-&phi;).

-&#128054; The bottom line here is, if you wanna be happy for the rest of your life, don't use vanilla R scripts.
-Instead, reach for a package like [`astsa`](https://github.com/nickpoison/astsa)  that will set you free.
+&#128054; The bottom line here is, if you wanna be happy for the rest of your life, don't use vanilla R scripts to do time series analysis.
+Instead, reach for a package like [astsa](https://github.com/nickpoison/astsa)  that will set you free.

 [<sub>top</sub>](#table-of-contents)